-Emerald ash borer (EAB) is a destructive insect that has killed millions of ash trees in Michigan, Indiana, Illinois, Ohio, and Ontario, Canada, since it was first discovered in the U.S. in the early 2000s.
-Since then, EAB has spread into Wisconsin and Minnesota and has been confirmed in St. Paul, Minneapolis, and Houston County in southeast Minnesota.
-EAB attacks all species of ash trees and causes tree death in two to three years.
+Emerald ash borer (EAB) is a destructive insect that has killed millions of ash trees in Michigan, Indiana, Illinois, Ohio, and Ontario, Canada, since being discovered in the U.S. in the early 2000s.
+EAB has spread into Wisconsin and Minnesota with the 2009 confirmation in St. Paul, then Minneapolis, and Apple Valley in 2015.
+EAB attacks all species of ash trees and typically causes tree death within a few years.

 Forestry staff are watching for ash trees displaying symptoms of EAB and offer inspections to property owners.
 To date, confirmed EAB infestations have been found in the downtown ring route area and neighborhoods near the Minnesota Zoo, not far from the confirmed Eagan infestation.
 EAB is expected to be citywide within a few years.

 Residents are advised to develop a plan for any ash trees on private property.
 Currently, there is no known cure or widespread prevention for this destructive insect.
 A high-valued landscape tree can be protected by various preventative insecticide treatments.
 Please see the “Emerald Ash Borer Injection Program” link below for more information on a discounted program for residents.